Lib3Rt9/Various-small-Python-projects-Summary/README.md

 # Most Frequent Number
 Being used to find the most frequent number from a list of integers.

-Follow this link to access the project: https://github.com/Lib3Rt9/MostFrequency
+Follow this link to access the project: [Find Most Frequent Numbers](https://github.com/Lib3Rt9/MostFrequency)